gbassman/hello-world/README.md

 # hello-world
-This is a walk-through the github tutorial
+This is a walk-through of the github tutorial

+This will prove as a sample of figuring out how to work gitHub.